django-getpaid/django-getpaid/README.rst

 Quickstart
 ==========

-Install django-getpaid and a payment backend:
+Install django-getpaid and at least one payment backend:

 .. code-block:: console

     pip install django-getpaid
-    pip install django-getpaid-dotpay
+    pip install django-getpaid-paynow

 Add them to your ``INSTALLED_APPS``: